dkovacs24/ReviOS_faq/docs/before-install.md

 ## Which version do I need for Faceit?

-As of this moment (2022-04-13), Faceit only works on the `22.04` and `22.02` versions.
+As of this moment (2022-04-19), Faceit only works on the `10 22.04` and `11 22.04` versions.

 If you are using one of these versions, and still cannot use Faceit, since the release of that version probably another update was released by Microsoft, which is required by Faceit.
-This is expected to happen to the `22.02` version of ReviOS soon.
 New build of ReviOS will be released soon.

 ---